Resources / Articles / Step Motor Noise

 The third difference is that rather than being constant, the height and sign of the current waveform are continuously varied based on the output of a position PID loop, which is used to servo on the commanded position.
 Again, this is the same as how a Brushless DC motor is operated and along those lines a quick way to describe the stepper servo scheme as a two-phase Brushless DC motor.

-Putting this all together, the control scheme used with the stepper servo looks quite different than the control scheme used with traditional open loop step motor controllers.
+Putting this all together, the control scheme used with the stepper servo looks quite different than the control scheme used with traditional open loop stepper motor controllers.

 PID Position Control Loop